- Issued by: OSCE Programme Office in Dushanbe

 Tasks and Responsibilities:

-Under the supervision of the Water and Energy Policy Adviser and under the direct supervision of the representative from ALRI, the national expert will be tasked with the following duties:
+Under the overall supervision of the Water and Energy Policy Adviser and under the direct supervision of the representative from ALRI, the national expert will be tasked with the following duties:

 For more detailed information on the structure and work of the OSCE Programme Office in Dushanbe, please see: http://www.osce.org/programme-office-in-dushanbe

 - Relevant degree/specialty in the field of jurisprudence, an advanced degree is encouraged;

 - At least 5 years of working experience in the field of jurisprudence;

 - At least 5 years of experience in projects funded by international organizations on legal, institutional, economic and other issues in the field of water resources management, land reclamation and irrigation and the environment;

 - Experience in drafting laws and regulations related to water resources management and in the field of land reclamation and irrigation;

 - Experience in the development of legal documents in the field of land reclamation and irrigation;

 - Good knowledge of the basics of the water sector reform and the expected tasks for the development of the melioration and irrigation sector, including WUAs;